FrontEndFoxes/curriculum/workshop/minis/min1-react-hooks.md

 ```

 ::: tip 💡
-This is the first time we call the `setState` function.You may notice that we don't use `this.dog = {image: response.data.message, link: response.data.message}` to rewrite the values of this object.
+This is the first time we call our `setDog` function to set state.
+You may notice that we don't use `dog = response.data.message` to rewrite the values of this object.
 That's because if we do it this way we lose reactivity.
-In order to propagate the changes to all the sections where the dog state is used (including the templates) we have to follow the React rules and update the state using the `setState` method.
+In order to propagate the changes to all the sections where the dog state is used (including the templates) we have to follow the React rules and update the state using the `setDog` method.
 :::

 Now every time you refresh the page, you will have a shiny new dog image!